Japif/CubeSolver/README.md

 Rubik's cube solver, made with python and arduino

-work in progress guys, we are currently making the italian version
+Work in progress guys, we are currently making the italian version.
+Translation will be coming soon.